lronaldo/cpctelera/cpctelera/src/readme.txt

    * Commands: *gcc-core*, *gcc-g++*, *make*, *bison*, *flex*, *wget*, *unzip*, *bc*
    * Libraries: *libboost-devel*, *libintl-devel*

+   Additionally, Windows 8/10 may ask you to install *.NET framework* during examples building.
+This is required to run Arkos Tracker and its command line tools.
+Proceed to install it when prompted.

 _Under OSX_:

    Under OSX <XCode at https://itunes.apple.com/es/app/xcode/id497799835?mt=12>  and <Homebrew at http://brew.sh/> are required for installing CPCtelera.
 Follow these steps,